arangodb/arangojs/README.md

 If *config* is a string, it will be interpreted as *config.url*.

+#### Authentication

+If you want to use ArangoDB with HTTP Basic authentication, you can provide the credentials as part of the *config.url* string, e.g. `http://user:pass@localhost:8529`.

 ### Manipulating collections

 These functions implement the [HTTP API for manipulating collections](https://docs.arangodb.com/HttpCollection/index.html).